CPPM Procedure Chapter E: Special Types of Disbursements

 g) Transaction Costs

-Cardholders will be reimbursed for ATM fees incurred (if any) and the interest charged on the travel related cash advance.
+Cardholders will be reimbursed for cash advance and ATM fees incurred (if any) on the travel related cash advance.

-Employees should make every effort to minimize ATM fees by using BMO ATMs and minimize interest on cash advances by repaying the advance as soon as possible.
+Employees should make every effort to minimize cash advance and ATM fees by using BMO ATMs.

 h) Completing the Travel Expense Report